jilljenn/slides/ectel2022.md

 Membership inference seems innocuous, but could lead to privacy issues.

-For instance, if we want to publish a dataset of test results for students with \alert{special needs} using an anonymizing method, it shouldn't be possible to guess who was selected to generate the published dataset.
+For instance, if we want to publish a dataset of test results from students with \alert{special needs} using an anonymizing method, it shouldn't be possible to guess who was selected (= has special needs) in the training dataset.

 <!-- Should the system be able to adapt to people with special needs, without guessing the condition? -->

-More generally, any leak of information is potentially bad
+More generally, any leak of information is potentially bad.

-# Reidentification
+# Reidentification: attack model

 We use a heuristic based on Longest Common Subsequence (LCS) to reidentify